Suleiman Khater: Public support

 The glorification of Khater in the Egyptian media was echoed in other Arab countries, where many hailed him as a hero and role model.
 Mass demonstrations were held in his support, and he was honored by the Parliament of Kuwait.
-In addition, the Iranian government of Ayatollah Khomeini issued a postage stamp reading "In honour of the martyrdom of Sulayman Khater, Hero of Sinai" and named a street in Tehran for him.
+In addition, the Iranian government of Ayatollah Khomeini issued a postage stamp reading "In honour of the martyrdom of Sulayman Khater, Hero of Sinai" and named a street in Tehran by his name.

 Investigation

 In the investigation record, Khater tells his story that on October 5, 1985:

 Controversy

-After several wars between Egypt and Israel, and a high death toll, Khater was considered a national hero by the public in Egypt, who believed the Al-Wafd paper story about the 12 Israeli soldiers who attacked Khater and were killed.
-With a limited access to international media at the pre-Internet era, and under the Mubarak dictatorship, Egyptians continue to believe the conspiracy theory about the suicide of Khater.
-Many Egyptians cast doubt on the government's version of his death.
+After several wars with massive casualties between Egypt and Israel, Khater was considered a national hero by large segments of the public in Egypt, who believed the Al-Wafd paper story about the 12 Israeli soldiers who attacked Khater and were killed.
+With a limited access to international media at the pre-Internet era, and under the Mubarak dictatorship, many Egyptians believed pro-Khater revisionist history and cast doubt on the government's version of his death.
+The Mubarak government made things significantly worse by keeping an official line of silence soon after Khater's murder spree and his arrest, which gave room for the lauding and fictional coverage of Khater's "heroism" to expand.
+The government only revealed that Khater murdered women and children and that the opposition press outright lied about it because they knew the pro-Khater movement hated the regime and was working to undermine or overthrow it.

-The forensic report said that he committed suicide, his family disagreed and refused to believe it.
+Khater's family angrily dismissed the findings that he commmitted suicide and accused the government of murdering him.
 Suicide in Egyptian culture is not a common behavior, and the family of a person who committed suicide can get shunned by the community.
 His brother said: “I raised my brother very well, and I know how faithful and religious he is.
 He cannot have committed suicide.
 They killed him in his prison”.